Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 For now, there are two subtypes of Doc Comments in Rust:

-Outer Doc Comments

-Inner Doc Comments
+Outer Doc Comments and Inner Doc Comments

 It is possible to create these comments as either line comments or block comments _however_, the convention is to always use line comments, even if the comment spans many lines.

-The reason for this appears to be ambiguity in terminating block comments with */ enhanced by a desire for consistency.
+The reason for this appears to be ambiguity in terminating block comments with `*/` enhanced by a desire for consistency.

 Don't worry though, your IDE should help you deal with the line comments, and if you use a screen reader it should manage just fine too.

 Outer Doc Comments are placed before the thing that's being documented and use `///` for each line of the comment, and we'll use them for most things like modules, type definitions, traits and functions... like our `add()` function.

+---

-We can re-run `cargo doc` and refresh the page in our browser and our `add` function now has a little explanation.
+Lets add a little description, re-run `cargo doc` and refresh the page in our browser, and our `add` function now has a little explanation.

 That's neat, but we could have worked that out from the name.